 Started in 2001, the Presbyterian Coffee Project is a collaboration between Equal Exchange and the Presbyterian Church USA's Enough for Everyone Program to involve more Presbyterian communities and individuals in supporting small farmers around the world.

-Some recent Small Farmer Funds went towards these projects:
+Recent Small Farmer Funds were applied to these projects:

 Mouvement Paysan de Papaye — Haiti

 Capacity building of peasant families in agricultural production in the municipality of Hinche, Centre Department

 This project addresses the problem of declines in agricultural production and a lack of information and adaptation of practices to the consequences of climate change.
 It proposes to support and accompany 200 peasant farming families in gardening for market sale and food in Montegrande, Lacabouille, and CarréSavane via the distribution of seeds: spinach, okra, eggplant and Moringa.

 It includes acquisition and distribution of farming tools (hoes, machetes, watering cans, pickaxes, & shovels) for 50 peasant farming families and training 100 people from peasant farmer families on adapting to the consequences of climate change.